SubramanyaKS/SubramanyaKS/README.md

 ## About Myself:

-- 👨‍🎓 I'm studied B.E.
+- 👨‍🎓 I studied B.E.
 Information Science and Engineering from <a href="http://jnnce.ac.in/jnndemo/">JNNCE</a>, Shivamogga.

 - 🔭 I’m currently working on [My React Portfolio.](https://github.com/SubramanyaKS/MYReactApp)